ElinamLLC/SharpVectors/Readme.md

 * Interaction with the conversion process (by a visitor pattern) to allow for custom hyper-link implementations, font substitutions etc.
 **NOTE**: Only Geometry/Drawing level elements are exported, which will not work with Silverlight.
 See the [Documentation](Docs/Documentation.md) section for more information on the features.

+## Installation
+The SharpVectors a .NET 4.0 or up library and applications.
+The library can be used in WPF and Windows Forms applications.

+### For the Library
+Install the latest released version from NuGet, the [Version 1.1.0.0](https://www.nuget.org/packages/SharpVectors.Reloaded/).

+### For the Applications
+Download the latest released version from GitHub Releases Page, the [Version 1.1.0.0](https://github.com/ElinamLLC/SharpVectors/releases).

 ## Converter Application
 There is a converter application.
 It converts a single SVG file, multiple SVG files and directory of SVG files to XAML.